zafle/select_menu/README.md

   - New `selectedOption` prop

-  - In V2, `selectedOption` allows to change your selectedOption value programmatically by changing its value to _null_ or _''_ to reset Select_Menu component by clearing selection.
+  - In V2, `selectedOption` allows to reset the Select*Menu component by clearing selection value programmatically by changing its value to \_null* | _''_.

+  - To reset on default value (which can be set with `defaultSelectedOption`), set `resetToDefault` prop to `true`.

+  NOTE : These functionnalities only work with controlled forms.
+Make sure to provide as welle `onChangeValue` prop.

 - ClassNames for all essentials tags